JohnLeeroy/ADRSample/docs/decisions/0001-mvvm-architecture.md

 ## Context and Problem Statement

-Every Android app needs an architecture that compliments its ecosystem and facilitates the problem solving the requirements of the business.
+Every Android app needs an architecture that compliments its ecosystem and facilitates the implementation of business requirements.

 ## Decision Drivers